waltercostamb/statistics/README.md

 - Set Enrichment Analysis
 - How to continue learning

-Topics of the practical part:
+Slides of the practical exercise found in this [link](https://github.com/waltercostamb/statistics/blob/main/practical_exercises.pdf).
+Topics of the exercise are:

 - Collect data from [BacDive](https://bacdive.dsmz.de/)
 - Prepare data for t-test